Contrast-Enhanced Mammography

 What is Contrast-Enhanced Mammography?

 Contrast-Enhanced Mammography (CEM) is a standard, digital mammogram.
 The main difference is CEM uses an injection of contrast (similar to CT) prior to imaging.
-This injection will go through an IV in your arm or hand and will highlight abnormal finding in your breast tissue that may not be able to be seen on a standard mammogram.
+This injection will go through an IV in your arm or hand and will highlight abnormal findings in your breast tissue that may not be able to be seen on a standard mammogram.
 Positioning and compression of the breast are the same as a standard mammogram.

 Why am I having a CEM?